Why Online Patient Reviews Are Important

 It’s also important not to burden your patients and ask too many times for a survey.

-3. Actively monitor the reviews.
+3. Actively monitor your reviews.

 Solution: rater8 also sends low-rating alerts for the internal surveys so practice administrators can proactively address patient concerns or issues as they arise.
 This simplifies and automates that online monitoring.
 Additionally, rater8 helps you claim your listings so you’ll be notified when any reviews or questions appear.